-The SHARPhub helps faculty and trainee entrepreneurs establish and grow startup companies to develop biomedical technologies.
+The SHARPhub helps faculty and trainee entrepreneurs establish and grow startup companies to develop life science technologies.
 Integral to the SHARPhub program is using the federal SBIR/STTR programs as an early stage funding mechanism.

 Training and networking opportunities offered by SHARPhub are open to all interested university and regional entrepreneurs.
 More intensive assistance is reserved for SHARPhub Cohort Companies including: